AFORANURAG/playoapp/README.md

 <ol>

  <li>
- /createevent(POST) -->this is a important route. basically this route is responsible for creating the events.
+ createevent(POST) -->this is a important route. basically this route is responsible for creating the events.I am using Eventmodel for to interact with the mongodb. we first check whether a same event already exists or not,with the help of userid(eventcreatorid) and timings(). this is just to ensure that the eventorganiser could not make two same event with the same  timings .I am also checking whether the timings are of future or not, the event timings should always be greater than the timing when the date is feeded to db or only future dates are allowed.
 </li>

 <li>